-A Pole star is born: How Iga Swiatek crushed the odds to emerge unexpected French Open champion
+A Pole star is born: Iga Swiatek crushes the odds to emerge unexpected French Open champion

 But when it seemed like her error count was racking up, she chose to back her strengths and her ability to effectively deploy pace and power in the slower conditions paid off.
 Admittedly, Kenin was injured for the second half of the second set but that should not take away much from Swiatek’s game: the cracking winners and clever touches.

-The only time she has seemingly struggled at Roland Garros is when she had to give a speech as the champion… and a perhaps a little earlier when she had to limb the stands to reach her team.
+The only time she has seemingly struggled at Roland Garros is when she had to give a speech as the champion… and a perhaps a little earlier when she had to climb the stands to reach her team.

 But there were a couple of moments in Saturday’s final that showed that Swiatek is a different player even in non-tennis aspects.

-When Kenin took an off-court medical timeout in the second set, instead of sitting down the teen chose to practice her serves.
+When Kenin took an off-court medical timeout in the second set, instead of sitting down, the teen chose to practice her serves.
 Maybe it was just to stay warm or a way to expend the unavoidable restless energy.
 But it was a telling trait of a player with razor-sharp focus.

-After her win, after an all but one-sided traffic after Kenin’s treatment, she celebrated and then asked the officials if she can go meet her team in the stands.
+After her win, after an all but one-sided traffic due to Kenin’s fitness, she celebrated and then asked the officials if she can go meet her team in the stands.
 It was a reminder of what a different year we live in but also of just how young and inexperienced she is.
 An aspect not seen in her game at all across seven matches against the best.

-But while she may have been a bit lost for words after the final on the court, her insightful responses in the press conference later belied her age.
-Answering a question that so, so many would think after seeing a ninth first-time champion in 14 Grand Slams.
+But while she may have been a bit lost for words after the final on the court, her insightful responses in the press conference later belied her age: answering a question that so, so many would think after seeing a ninth first-time champion in 14 Grand Slams.

 “Really I feel like I can progress in most of the things because I’m only 19.
 I know my game isn’t developed perfectly.